by Freddy Tran Nager, Founder of Atomic Tango; photo courtesy of MarcyVeryMuch.com…

 I made up this name, but it’s better than the original because it actually has a job title in it.
 The original signature had no title, no company name, no contact information — just the guy’s name with that odd hyphen at the end.
 Not exactly professional looking, right?

 The email also lacked imagery — not even a company logo.
 Now, images in emails can be hard to see or outright blocked, and too many images can land your message in a spam folder.
-But when your target customer has never heard of you before, some branding is necessary.
-You would think people who profess to be marketers would know that.
+But when your target customer has never heard of you, your marketing messages need branding.
+People who profess to be marketers should know that.

 So what happens to unbranded sales pitches like this?
 Instant deletion with a vengeance!
 (I had to rescue this email from my trash folder to write this post.)

 The sad part?
 This is one of the better marketing emails I’ve received.

 Last week I received an email from another company I don’t know that contained the following spew:

 “By leveraging each other’s capabilities, we have the opportunity to bring fresh ideas to the market.
 Last year, our current partners generated $2.5M+ in revenue by incorporating challenges to their service offerings.
 We’d love to learn more about your partnership programs, and how you work with companies such as ours.”